tom-mi/iBrew/README.md

   Formula temperature is above 0 then it was boilded with formula temperature enabled.
 There seems to be some packed time available.

+  Payload maximum is 8.
+So if 8 check again, if there is more history

   Response: <COUNTER> [<PAYLOAD>{COUNTER}]

+  COUNTER
+    00..08

   PAYLOAD
     <??><??><(DEFAULT???)
 CUPS???><(DEFAULT???)
 CUPS???><??>